-From frontier days to the twenty-first century, the courage, ingenuity and foresight of Tennesseans have played leading roles in the wars that shaped our nation.
+From frontier days to the 21st century, the courage, ingenuity and foresight of Tennesseans have played leading roles in the wars that shaped our nation.

 Pay homage to World War I hero Sgt.
-York by visiting his home and the school he established.
-Find out how Cordell Hull influenced the events of World War II and learn the amazing role that the city of Oak Ridge played in ending the war.
+Alvin York by visiting his home and the school he established.
+Find out how Cordell Hull influenced the events of World War II.
+Learn the amazing role that the “Secret City” of Oak Ridge played in ending the war.